willzjc/elk_nodejs/README.md

 Elasticsearch, Kibana, Logstash, Filebeatm (and also APM Server, Auditbeat, Metricbeat, Packetbeat, and Heartbeat, but they are commented out)

-This will take approximately 5 minutes for Kibana and books to be loaded into Elasticsearch
+This will take approximately 5 minutes for Kibana to be setup with Logtrail, and books to be loaded into Elasticsearch

 ### Front end for book searching
 A demostration of how quickly NodeJS can fetch search results in real time.